 - Dangers associated with practices such as skin removal; dangers associated with over-the-counter preparations for foot problems.

-- When to seek advice from a healthcare professional: if any colour change, swelling, breaks in the skin, corns or calluses, pain or numbness are found, or if self-care and monitoring are not possible or difficult (eg, because of reduced mobility).
+- When to seek advice from a healthcare professional: if there are any colour changes, swelling, breaks in the skin, corns or calluses, pain or numbness, or if self-care and monitoring are not possible or difficult (eg, because of reduced mobility).

 - Possible consequences of neglecting the feet: potential complications and the benefits of prevention and prompt detection and treatment.